todogroup/ospodefinition.org/README.md

 There is no broad template for building an open source program that applies across all industries, or even across all companies in a single industry.
 However we can categorize the functions of an OSPO into different categories, depending on the nature of the organization and its motivators.

 Please note that these categories do not necessarily need to be seen as silos.
-For instance, `Gov-` and `NonGov-Oriented` categories listed below could also be mixed with `educational-oriended` or have certain `business-roriented` motivations.
+For instance, `Gov-` and `NonGov-Oriented` categories listed below could also be mixed with `educational-oriented` or have certain `business-oriented` motivations.
 The same happens with `business-oriented`category, that can provide training including educational-oriented goals.

 * `📈 Business-Oriented`: OSPOs established within for-profit organizations, such as enterprises, that are primarily focused on creating business value through the use of open source software.